 Coro Pittsburgh seeks to engage the next generation of diverse leaders who have a passion for working across sectors to build a stronger democracy.
-Fellows learn how to navigate and create change in urban systems of health, education, economic development, transportation, and government.
+The Fellows program is a full-time, 9-month leadership development program that immerses participants in capacity-building projects in business, government, and nonprofit organizations.
+Fellows learn how to navigate and create change in a variety of urban systems, including health, education, economic development, and government.

 Continuing after the Fellowship

-Coro Pittsburgh has a special partnership with Carnegie Mellon Heinz College and the University of Pittsburgh Graduate School of Public Affairs and School of Social Work.
-Each program offers Fellows alumni scholarships and earned credits towards a Masters Degree.
+Coro Pittsburgh has a partnership with Carnegie Mellon Heinz College and the University of Pittsburgh Graduate School of Public Affairs and School of Social Work.
+Each program offers Fellows alumni scholarships towards a Masters Degree.